nerdzeu/nerdz.eu/setup/README.md

 - Setup your tracking script if you need it by writing your js tracking code to `/data/tracking.js` **without the script HTML tag**.
 - Setup your ads, if you need them.
 Create the file `/data/banner.list` using the syntax explained in `/setup/banner.list`.
 - Start everything and load your local NERDZ, then create your account (by registering).
+- Create two other users: one for the global news and the other for deleted users.
+- Create two project: one is the issue board, the other is the global news for project.
+- Insert the id and the roles in the db, running the script `setup/specialIds.sh`
 - It works?
 Yay!
 It doesn't work?
 See the next section.

 Troubleshooting